yuki-2025/cv_workshops/README.md

 1. Style Transfer

-2. MLflow - This is written by my friend Laysa
+2. MLflow - This is prepared by my friend Laysa